 Risk Analysis

-The table below outlines the key risks associated with Ur-Energy Inc. (URG) and NexGen Energy Ltd. (NXE) as of the most recent year.
+The following table summarizes the key risks associated with Ur-Energy Inc. and NexGen Energy Ltd., two players in the uranium sector.

 MetricUr-Energy Inc.NexGen Energy Ltd.